 MK Ultra explores the conspiracy theory that a mysterious, powerful group called the Illuminati (a combination of CIA directors, psychologists and Walt Disney) have brainwashed certain pop stars, turning them into puppets which spread messages to alter the public consciousness – a system called MK Ultra.
 Lady Gaga, Justin Bieber, Lindsay Lohan, Kanye West and, most famously, Britney Spears have all been named as victims of MK Ultra brainwashing.

-Rose Kay’s unique, multi-layered choreography subverts iconic dance moves from popular music videos, and mixes street styles of trap and footwork with her strong contemporary aesthetic.
+Rosie Kay’s unique, multi-layered choreography subverts iconic dance moves from popular music videos, and mixes street styles of trap and footwork with her strong contemporary aesthetic.
 Many of these movements sexualise the female dancers.
 However, rather than appearing provocative, the choreography serves to emphasise their vulnerability.
 If these pop stars are indeed controlled by the all-powerful Illuminati, what message is twerking supposed to convey?

-The frantic energy and relentless pace of Kay’s choreography drives the dancers onward, without a chance to pause or look back, reflecting the unforgiving nature of the MK Ultra programme as it dictates the actions of our Hollywood icons.
+The frantic energy and relentless pace of Kay’s choreography drives the dancers onward, without a chance to pause or look back, reflecting the unforgiving nature of the supposed MK Ultra programme as it dictates the actions of our Hollywood icons.

 Kay’s choreography succeeds in bringing this abstract theory to life, and gives the performers a fascinating concept to explore.
-The dancers visibly shift being between controlled or programmed, and waking up to confront the reality of their situation.
-They switch from mechanical, non-stop motion, accompanied by fixed smiles and sexual feline movement, to more pained gestures and expressions.
+The dancers visibly shift being between controlled or programmed, before waking up to confront the reality of their situation.
+They switch from mechanical, non-stop motion, accompanied by fixed smiles and sexual feline movement, to more halting, pained gestures and expressions.

 Rosie Kay Dance Company’s MK Ultra is a fascinating, thought-provoking experience, exposing an underground world of conspiracy.
 The young, talented company impress with their boundless energy and athleticism, all whilst intelligently communicating this dark and complex theory.
-MK Ultra particularly speaks to young audiences who have woken up to the fact that the media controls all aspects of life.
+MK Ultra particularly speaks to young audiences who have woken up to the fact that the media controls all aspects of modern life.
 Kay’s latest creation is absolutely crucial to these current, troubled times, encouraging us to develop a new tradition of questioning authority and subverting the norm.
 An incredible, eye-opening production which lingers on the mind.

 MK Ultra is at Birmingham Rep until Saturday 18 March, and then on a national tour.
 Details are available here.